lokeshcha007/roxiler_mern_application/README.md

 - **Bar Chart**: Displays a bar chart of product price ranges for the selected month.
 - **Pie Chart**: Shows a pie chart of product categories and their counts for the selected month.

-## Deployment

-The project is deployed and accessible at [https://roxiler-backend-vijaykumars-projects.vercel.app](https://roxiler-backend-vijaykumars-projects.vercel.app), where you can explore all the functionalities directly.